Pace Hospitals | Best Hospitals in Hyderabad, Telangana, India

 World Hearing Day is a global healthcare event celebrated on the 3rd of March every year since 2007 from Geneva headquarters; intending to bring together the patients suffering from hearing loss and promote ear and hearing care by creating a community in which the awareness of its epidemiological profile, the condition, its diagnosis and treatment is discussed.

 Hearing loss that is 'disabling' is defined as hearing loss higher than 35 decibels (dB) in the better-hearing ear.
-Almost 80% of persons with hearing loss reside in low- and middle-income nations.
+Almost 80% of people with hearing loss reside in low- and middle-income nations.

 Year by year theme of World Hearing Day